A Bucket of Brains: Background

 During this time, the Groovies came up with a name for their upcoming album, thought up by the group's road manager.
 Wilson noted that "Brains" was the name of a popular beer in South Wales, and after a particularly hard day of touring, the road manager had ordered "a bucket of Brains" at a local bar, and the name stuck.
 However, their first UA single, "Slow Death", was banned by the BBC for using the word "morphine" in the lyrics and so failed to chart in the U.K., which caused UA to lose interest in actually finishing the Groovies album.
-Prior to Christmas 1972, the Groovies were told by UA to return to the US for the holidays, and UA would get back in touch following the new year, but the Groovies never heard from UA again.
+Prior to Christmas 1972, the Groovies were told by UA to return to the U.S. for the holidays, and UA would get back in touch following the new year, but the Groovies never heard from UA again.
 Jordan said that "I was at the same point as I was with Kama Sutra and Epic [the Groovies' prior major labels], let's get rid of these guys and get with someone else."